Meet the Team

 Creative Partnerships Coordinator

-One of Mijoe's proudest accomplishments is being the founder of UdoFest, celebrating the work and talent of the late Udo Kier.
+Mijoe was also the Digital Producer for the APM Studios podcast "The Antidote" and "Mood Ring."
+One of Mijoe's proudest accomplishments is being a co-creator for UdoFest, celebrating the work and talent of the late Udo Kier.

 Rogelio Salinas